davidmalcolm/texi2rst/output/attribute-syntax.rst

 enclosing declaration the type specifier appears in, and the type defined is not complete until after the attribute specifiers.

 ..
-Otherwise, there would be the following problems: a shift/reduce conflict between attributes binding the struct/union/enum and
+Otherwise, there would be the following problems: a shift/reduce

+.. conflict between attributes binding the struct/union/enum and

-.. binding to the list of specifiers/qualifiers; and "aligned" attributes could use sizeof for the structure, but the size could be
+.. binding to the list of specifiers/qualifiers; and "aligned"

+.. attributes could use sizeof for the structure, but the size could be

+.. changed later by "packed" attributes.

 All other attributes
 ^^^^^^^^^^^^^^^^^^^^